 In addition to his own works, Hancock has performed and danced in works by Sonia Boyce, Nao Bustamante, Guillermo Gómez Peña/La Pocha Nostra, and Patrizio Di Massimo.
 He choreographed and starred in the first part of Liz Rosenfeld's Surface Tension Trilogy; and photographed Isaiah Lopaz's series, Things You Can Tell Just By Looking At Him.

-He is the recipient of numerous grants and awards from Arts Council England, the Arts & Humanities Research Council, the Berlin Senatsverwaltung für Kultur & Europa, Fonds Darstellende Künste, Stiftung Kunstfonds, and the Deutscher Künstlerbund.
-His work has been featured in publications by Palgrave Macmillan, Routledge, and the National Review of Live Art; alongside magazines and journals such as Mousse, Contemporary Theatre Review, Realtime, and Dance Theatre Journal.
+He is the recipient of numerous grants and awards from Arts Council England, the Arts & Humanities Research Council, the Berlin Senatsverwaltung für Kultur, Fonds Darstellende Künste, Stiftung Kunstfonds, and the Deutscher Künstlerbund.
+His work has been featured in publications by Palgrave Macmillan, Routledge, Intellect, and the National Review of Live Art; alongside magazines and journals such as Mousse, Contemporary Theatre Review, Realtime, and Dance Theatre Journal.
 His work has been acquired and is held in private collections in Berlin (DE), New York City (US), Stuttgart (DE), and Adelaide (AU).

 Richard Hancock’s work with Traci Kelly is held in publicly accessible archives at Dance4 (Nottingham, UK), Critical Path (Sydney, AU), Live Art Archive (Bristol, UK), Live Art Development Agency Study Room (London, UK), and as part of the Goat Island Archive in the Special Collections of the School of the Art Institute of Chicago (US).